 Bonus tip: For dogs that tend to eat very quickly, their daily ration can be hidden around the garden.
 This allows the dog to eat less quickly and to stimulate his sense of smell!

-This retriever is particularly suitable for a first adoption.
+This Retriever is particularly suitable for a first adoption.
 Docile, affectionate, playful, loyal and sociable, he is the perfect companion dog.
 He adapts beautifully to all lifestyles and various family structures.

-It will, of course, be necessary to learn about the conditions of the chosen breed to be sure that the Golden Retriever puppy is balanced and in accordance with the official standard of the breed.
+It will, of course, be necessary to learn about the physical conditions of the chosen breed to be sure that the Golden Retriever puppy is balanced and in accordance with the official standard of the breed.